AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 - **--dataFrame {df}**: The pandas dataframe.
 This is a required argument.
   - When the action is "read", {df} is the variable where results of the dataset read operation are available.
   - When the action is "write", this dataframe {df} is written to the dataset.
-- **--mode**: Allowed parameters are "auto", "batch", and "interactive".
-By default the mode is set to "auto".
+- **--mode (optional)**: Allowed parameters are "batch", and "interactive".
+By default the mode is set to "interactive".
 It is recommended to use "batch" mode when reading large amounts of data.

 **Examples**

 - **Read example**: `%dataset read --datasetId 5e68141134492718af974841 --dataFrame pd0`
-- **Write example**: `%dataset write --datasetId 5e68141134492718af974842 --dataFrame pd0 --mode`
+- **Write example**: `%dataset write --datasetId 5e68141134492718af974842 --dataFrame pd0`

 ### Query data using Query Service in Python